kensanata/just-halberds/Halberts.md

 A career lasts for four years.
 Each year, choose one of your career charts and roll 1d6.
 Write down that talent with a value of 1, or increase the value if you learn a talent again.
-When you learn "Fighting", choose a weapon instead: knife, spear, halberd, épée, bow, lance.
+When you learn "", choose a weapon instead: knife, spear, halberd, épée, bow, lance.

 With every career your character completes, the chance for a twist of